krustur/AmigaOsBuilder/README.md

 ## About
 Used by myself to compose my version of Amiga OS.

-Built as a .NET Core Command Line tool, so it might work on Apple and Linux.
+Built as a .NET Core Command Line tool, so it should work on Apple and Linux.

 Currently most stuff is configured by code, but should be moved to external json files.
 I might build some ui to make the json files easier to manage in the future.